On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Geometric setup

 \begin{defi} Let $\chi_x$ be the character of $H_x(\kappa_{x} )$, and thus of $J_x$, induced by $\mathcal L_x$ and let $\chi$ be the character of $H(k)$ induced by $\mathcal L$. \end{defi} Under these definitions, we have a commutative diagram

 where the square is a Cartesian and the top row is a short exact sequence.

-For clarity and concreteness, we mention the data $(G, m_x, H_x, \mathcal L_x)$ that will appear in the proof of the main theorem of the paper.
+For clarity and concreteness, we explicate the datum $(G, m_x, H_x, \mathcal L_x)$ that will appear in the proof of the main theorem of the paper.
 At each place, we will either take $H_x$ the trivial group and $\mathcal L$ the trivial sheaf, or we will take $(G, m_x,H_x, \mathcal L_x)$ to be geometrically supercuspidal.
 Examples of the second kind of data were provided in Lemma~\ref{sub:epipelagic}.